-If complaints cannot be resolved informally, complainants may file a written complaint with the Chief of Staff or Superintendent & CEO (if the complaint concerns the Chief of Staff) as soon as possible after the events that give rise to the complainant's concerns.
+If complaints cannot be resolved informally, complainants may file a written complaint with a member of the Human Resources Team or Superintendent & CEO (if the complaint concerns the Chief People

+Officer) as soon as possible after the events that give rise to the complainant's concerns.
 The written complaint should set forth in detail the factual basis for the complaint.

-In processing the complaint, Chief of Staff (or designee) shall abide by the following process:
+In processing the complaint, the Human Resources Team shall abide by the following process:

-- 1. The Chief of Staff or designee shall use his or her best efforts to talk with the parties identified in the complaint and to ascertain the facts relating to the complaint. - In the event that the Chief of Staff (or designee) finds that a complaint against an employee is valid, the Chief of Staff (or designee) may take appropriate disciplinary action against the employee.
-As appropriate, the Chief of Staff (or designee) may also simply counsel/reprimand employees as to their conduct without initiating formal disciplinary measures. - The Chief of Staff's (or designee's) decision relating to the complaint shall be final unless it is appealed to the Superintendent & CEO.
+- 1. The Human Resources Team shall use their best efforts to talk with the parties identified in the complaint and to ascertain the facts relating to the complaint. - 2.
+In the event that the Human Resources Team finds that a complaint against an employee is valid, the Human Resources Team) may take appropriate disciplinary action against the employee.
+As appropriate, a member of the Human Resources Team may also simply counsel/reprimand employees as to their conduct without initiating formal disciplinary measures. - 3.
+A member of the Human Resources Team decision relating to the complaint shall be final unless it is appealed to the Superintendent & CEO.
 The decision of the Superintendent & CEO shall be final.